nzaman7878/javascript-interview-exercises/README.md

 03 - Write a function to add two numbers and return the result.

 04 - Create a funtion to calculate the area of a rectangle given its widht and height.

+05 - Write a function that takes a string and returns the reversed versions of the string.